generalbionix/gb_examples/README.md

 ```bash
 python grasp_example.py
 ```
 **After running the command, a PyBullet simulation window will pop up, and an image from the camera's perspective will be displayed.
-Click on an object in this image (except the tray which is fixed).
-The service will return grasp predictions.
-Close the grasp viewer to watch the robot grasp the object and place it in the tray!**
+Click on an object in this display (except the tray which is fixed) then close the image display.
+The service will then return grasp predictions so watch the robot grasp the object and place it in the tray!**

 The object positions can be changed in `grasp_example.py` but note that our grasping model predicts grasp orientations relative to the camera position, so it may be hard to find IK solutions when moving the objects.